About Me

 This will be an assessment to talk about what has brought you to therapy and what your expectations might be.
 Don't worry if you are not entirely sure, lots of people just have a general feeling they would like to talk to someone without being able to be more specific than this.
 The space is yours and we will work at your pace.
 We will also discuss the contract and, most importantly, decide if we are the right fit for each other.

-I am based in South East London but all sessions take place online or over the telephone.
-I use Zoom for video sessions and will send you a link just before the agreed session start time each week.
-I am excited that online working now allows the ability to work with people globally, making it more accessible and flexible than ever.
+All sessions take place online or over the telephone.
+I use Zoom for video sessions and will send you a link shortly before the agreed session start time.
+If you prefer a telephone session, I will call you at the agreed session start time.

 Who do you work with?